dwf/rescued-scipy-wiki/Cookbook/Ctypes.rst

 Now, if an argument doesn't meet the requirements, a TypeError is raised.
 This allows one to make sure that arrays passed to the C function is in a form that the function can handle.

-See also the mailing list thread on [`http://thread.gmane.org/gmane.comp.python.numeric.general/7418/focus=7418`_ ctypes and ndpointer].
+See also the mailing list thread on `ctypes and ndpointer <http://thread.gmane.org/gmane.comp.python.numeric.general/7418/focus=7418>`_.

 Dynamic allocation through callbacks
 ====================================